Yet Another Birthday With Cap’n Blood

 “Yes, O CB.
 Did you really come to close DJL?”

 “I came to pull your legs but you got the better of me.”

 “No one has mentioned the Tedder Curse to my hearing in forty years.
 It is very surprising you know about it.
 I thought it would become a lost secret.”

 “My birthday celebrations here are merry affairs, aren’t they?”

 CB raised his glass and I poured him his third drink.

-When he finished downing the rum, he was ready to leave.
+When he finishes downing the rum, he is ready to leave.

 I got a warm hug and triple pat on the back.
-I watched to see if he would stagger on his way out, but his gait was perfect despite the rough floors of DJL.
-On my side side, I was wrapped in lapotidunious warmth.
+I watch to see if he would stagger on his way out, but his gait was perfect despite the rough floors of DJL.
+On my side side, I am wrapped in lapotidunious warmth.